crowbar/barclamp-crowbar/doc/devguide/devtool-build.md

-##  Building your own Crowbar.iso - (for developers)
+##  Dev tool development and build for Crowbar.ISO - for developers

-Changes effective 9/14/2012: *Applies to Crowbar 1.5+ & Crowbar 2.x Development*
+Changes effective 9/14/2012: *Applies to Crowbar 1.5+ & Crowbar 2.x Deployment*

 The Crowbar Dev Tool is a git overlay that helps manage Crowbar releases, barclamp integration, and gated checkins to the Crowbar source base.